anubias/rbt/README.md

     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩
     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩

-The next scenario is very similar to the one above, only that the enemy player is close enough to where the shell lands, and you can see how in this case the enemy suffers an `indirect hit`.
+The next scenario is very similar to the one above, only that the enemy player is close enough to where the shell lands, and you can see how in this case the enemy suffers an indirect hit.

     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩
     🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩